emilyjbeckers/language-devx-rainforest/README.md

 # Rainforest DevX Language Support

-Syntax highlighting for the CLI language used by Rainforest (DevX) tests.
+Atom package with syntax highlighting for the CLI language used by Rainforest (DevX) tests.